 Here’s another important on-page SEO tip, but it might take you a while to cross off your list.
 Your blog posts shouldn’t be 300 words long.

 Unfortunately (or fortunately, if you love to write!)
-Google sees shorter posts as less valuable.
+Google usually sees shorter posts as less valuable, because quick, short posts rarely go into the kind of depth it takes to be helpful to your readers.

 The more value you provide to your audience, the better.
 If you have shorter posts on your website, think about expanding them to include more information.